NixOS/rfcs/rfcs/0000-deprecation.md

 ## Backwards Compatibility and its Scope

-The main point of deprecation is to provide a limited amount of backwards compatibility for external code using our codebase when we remove some functionality.
+The main point of deprecation is to provide a limited amount of backwards compatibility for external code using our codebase when we remove or change some functionality.
 An important part to consider is the scope of backwards compatibility, because in theory full backwards compatibilty in every way can only be achieved by not ever changing anything: What if Bob built his code on the assumption that `stringLength (readFile <nixpkgs/default.nix>)` would always return 732?
 Of course nobody will actually do this and we don't need to nor want to keep file lengths constant.
 Compatibility is therefore always in regards to *how the codebase gets used* in external code.
 We look at how nixpkgs gets used externally:

 1. Anything accessible through the top-level attribute set `pkgs = import <nixpkgs> {}`
   a.
 Packages (`pkgs.hello`, `pkgs.gcc`, ...) including their resulting attribute sets